How to Ace a Developer Phone Interview

 - Have a pen and paper ready.
 It’ll be much easier to think through problems if you have something to sketch or write on.

 For the most part, you’ll be asked a coding and an algorithms question.
-We’ve written guides on each, so check out How to Rock the Coding Interview and How to Rock the Algorithms Interview.
+We’ve written guides on each, so check out The Coding Interview and How to Ace the Algorithms Interview.
 You’ll find that a lot of the advice for on-site interviews also helps you when you’re on the phone.

 Here are some tips specific to phone interviews: